Jennifer Lucero-Earle, Registered Somatic Movement Therapist & Educator (RSMT/RSME)

 Who am I:

 68E1B144-714D-4E76-9A4F-EB50935CD3E2 (1)I am a trauma-informed Somatic Movement Therapist and Somatic Movement Educator with 30+ years experience with tarot.
 The heart of my work is restoring the archetype of the body: inhabiting the wisdom and intelligence of the body with respect, reverence, love, care, and joy.
 The body is its own ecosystem and is the blessed container of our humanity.
-My heartfelt goal with all my work is to cultivate the conditions that allow us to be better stewards of our personal and collective humanity.

 What is SomaSoul® Somatic Therapy: